 Contact our team of experts, and you’ll receive a unique approach to legacy integration and benefits from our first-hand expertise of the best modernization providers.

 How to migrate .NET Framework app to the .NET Core environment.
 Read the best hacks and tips.
-5 Things You Should Know Before Moving an App from .NET Framework to .NET Core: Steps and Key Points You Should Know
+How to Convert .NET Framework to .NET Core: Steps and Key Points You Should Know

 Uncoordinated and unplanned adoption of new solutions and technologies leads to highly complex IT ecosystems that urgently need to be upgraded.
 Without focusing on integration, companies end up with multiple hardware systems, IaaS, and shadow applications that do not fit into the ecosystem.
 This is why it’s vital to correctly assess your outdated systems and establish a need for a change.
 To achieve your goals and avoid unwanted consequences that might make your initial system updating plan undeliverable, you should refer to professionals.
 Their expertise will guarantee a detailed plan for legacy system integration and bring you closer to success.